 Business owners benefit from a general understanding of what SEO means and realizing how dynamic and constantly variable Google’s algorithm is.
 This helps entrepreneurs focus on the right things in their hunt for better rankings and higher visibility to customers.

 Since SEO is so ethereal, it’s essential that companies are thorough in their vetting process of SEO expertise.
 Going on someone’s word of their ability is just not going to suffice in this industry, and many so-called “experts” claim to have a deep understanding of SEO, but only really know enough to seem like a guru.

 Figuring out not only the right questions to ask, but also having a baseline understanding of the answers that should come from these questions is the best way for companies to move forward with improving their SEO.

 Who are your current clients?

-Any SEO expert should be able to offer a referral list of clients that they’re currently working with.
-This is an absolutely central part of the process and allows companies to figure out what kind of real world skills and expert brings to the table
+An SEO expert should be able to offer a referral list of clients that they’re currently working with.
+This is an absolutely central part of the process and allows companies to figure out what kind of real-world skills an expert brings to the table

 Who are your past clients?

 In addition to current clients, it’s good to have an understanding of past clients as well.
 Ask for not only some past clients, but also for the reasons why they are past clients and are no longer working together.

 The answer might be as simple as a difference of opinion in the direction of the business, to as extraordinary as a lack of funds.
 Or maybe the SEO-provider did such a good job, the client company made enough money to hire their own full-time SEO and digital marketing expert.
 Whatever the reason, it’s a good idea to ask.